ngreifer/WeightIt/README.md

 The table below contains the available methods in `WeightIt` for estimating weights for binary, multinomial, and continuous treatments using various methods and functions from various packages.
+See `vignette("installing-packages")` for information on how to install these packages.

 | Treatment type  | Method (`method =`)                                 | Package        |
 |-----------------|-----------------------------------------------------|----------------|